 Application Applied

 Explanation on application of the practice The Audit and Risk Management Committee ("ARMC") is responsible for managing and monitoring the internal audit function as set out in its Terms of Reference.
-The activities of the internal audit function during the financial year is set out in the ARMC Report on page 37 to 39 of the 2017 Annual Report.
-The Terms of Reference of the ARMC and the Company's 2017 Annual Report are accessible at www.landmarks.com.my.
+The activities of the internal audit function during the financial year are set out in the ARMC Report on page 40 to 42 of the 2018 Annual Report.
+The Terms of Reference of the ARMC and the Company's 2018

+Annual Report are accessible at www.landmarks.com.my.

-Explanation for
+Explanation for departure

-departure

-Large companies are requ ired to complete the columns below.
-Non-large companies are encouraged
+Large companies are re encouraged to complete t equired to complete the columns below.
+Non-large companies are he columns below.

-to complete the columns below.

-Measure
+Measure :

 Timeframe